AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Long Do I Need to Use an Interlock?

 How long you need to use an interlock depends on the state where you live and whether you have prior DUI convictions.
-For example, Connecticut requires individuals to use an interlock for six months after their first DUI conviction, one year after their second, and two years after their third.
+For example, Montana requires individuals to use an interlock for six months after their first DUI conviction, one year after their second, and two years after their third.

 In some cases, your BAC at the time of DUI will affect the length of time you need to use an interlock.
 For example, in North Carolina, after your first DUI conviction, you are required to have an interlock for a year if your BAC was 0.15 or higher.